cris178/P2PFileSystem/README.md

                                     -mounting point is the name to an empty folder you select to turn into our FS

 The program will run displaying a bunch of print statements.
-Open another tab, hit ls -lr to see if the mounting point is now a file system.
+Open another tab on your Terminal, hit ls -lr to see if the mounting point is now a file system.
 Also, you can check if a file system is created using the regular Ubuntu UI for the file explorer.

+To unmount use the instruction

+fusermount -u [mounting point]

+or

+ctrl c on the first tab with the print statements.

 ## Resources